anthonywchen/MOCHA/README.md

 ## Getting MOCHA
 The MOCHA dataset is available at `data/mocha.tar.gz`.

-To reproduce the statistics of MOCHA found in the paper, first uncompress MOCHA, then run `python print_mocha_statistics.py`.
+To get statistics of MOCHA, first uncompress MOCHA, then run: `python print_mocha_statistics.py`.

-To check the SHA-1 hash of a data file on a Linux machine, run `sha1sum [filename]` and compare against the file `[filename].sha1`.
+To check the SHA-1 hash of a data file, run `sha1sum [filename]` and compare against file `[filename].sha1`.

 ## Baseline Metrics
-Code for getting predictions on MOCHA and the minimal pairs are in `baseline_metrics/`.
+Baseline metrics are BLEU-1, METEOR, ROUGE-L, and BERTScore.

-To get predictions on the validation and test set of MOCHA, run `python baseline_metrics/write_mocha_preds.py`.
+Predictions on dev/test set of MOCHA: `python baseline_metrics/write_mocha_preds.py`.

-To get predictions on the minimal pair set of MOCHA, run `python baseline_metrics/write_minimal_pair_preds.py`
+Predictions on the minimal pairs: `python baseline_metrics/write_minimal_pair_preds.py`

-Predictions are written out into `baseline_metrics/preds/`
+Predictions are written out into `baseline_metrics/preds/`.

 ## Training LERC
 Coming soon.